 Smaller orbital fractures probably won’t require surgery and are typically treated conservatively.
 More serious orbital fractures will likely require surgery, particularly if movement of the eye is impeded by the fracture.

 For the sake of your vision, any eye injury should be examined and treated by an eye doctor specialist.
-If the injury resulted from an auto accident that was the fault of another driver, contact us for a free consultation with a Las Vegas NV personal injury attorney, as you may be entitled to compensation for your eye injury.
+If the injury resulted from an auto accident that was the fault of another driver, contact us for a free consultation with a personal injury lawyer residents trust, as you may be entitled to compensation for your eye injury.